 The effects of the crisis on the real estate market may vary in your area if you consider the strength of the market before the crisis, the jobs that have been lost, and the strength of the economic recovery.
 While you’ll still see overbidding on some properties in Montreal, this may not be the case in your area.

-Since the beginning of the crisis, the Bank of Canada has lowered its key interest rate three times to make it go from 1.75% to 0.25%.
-As a result, mortgage interest rates have gone down.
-In April, the average interest rate issued by Canadian banks for a five-year fixed mortgage was 2.71% according to Statistics Canada, representing a decrease of 0.7% in one year.
-Since April, mortgage rates have continued to decline to the point where they’ve reached a historic low.
+Since the beginning of the pandemic, the Bank of Canada has lowered its key interest rate three times to make it go from 1.75% to 0.25%.
+As a result, mortgage interest rates have reached a historically low level.
+According to Statistics Canada, as of November 1, 2020, the average interest rate offered by Canadian banks for a 5-year fixed mortgage was 2.01%, which is a decrease of 0.7% since April 2020.

-While National Bank economists don’t expect the Bank of Canada’s key interest rate to go back up before the end of 2021, there are many other factors that affect mortgage interest rates.
+While National Bank economists don’t expect an increase to the Bank of Canada’s key interest rate before the end of 2021, there are many other factors that can affect mortgage interest rates, like the type and cost of the loan requested.
 That’s why it’s hard to predict how they’ll change in the future, and you shouldn’t hesitate to seize an opportunity if you see one.

 Recently, the Canadian Mortgage and Housing Corporation (CMHC) tightened their criteria for qualifying for mortgage insurance.
 However, these tougher rules are specific to the CMHC and other solutions are available with other mortgage insurers.